khalidrahmani/jaderp/doc/guidelines.rst

 ''''''''''''''''''''''''''''''''''

-Because a component may be used several times in a single page (an example in OpenERP is dashboards), queries should be restricted to a given component's scope.
+Because a component may be used several times in a single page (an example in Jad is dashboards), queries should be restricted to a given component's scope.
 Unfiltered selections such as ``$(selector)`` or ``document.querySelectorAll(selector)`` will generally lead to unintended or incorrect behavior.

-OpenERP Web's :js:class:`~openerp.web.Widget` has an attribute providing its DOM root :js:attr:`Widget.$el <openerp.web.Widget.$el>`, and a shortcut to select nodes directly :js:attr:`Widget.$
+Jad Web's :js:class:`~openerp.web.Widget` has an attribute providing its DOM root :js:attr:`Widget.$el <openerp.web.Widget.$el>`, and a shortcut to select nodes directly :js:attr:`Widget.$
 <openerp.web.Widget.$>`.